Assistant Professor, College of Arts and Letters

 Pay Grade Level:

-Faculty: Minimum Qualifications Support Staff: Minimum Requirements A PhD in film studies or its equivalent.
+Faculty: Minimum Qualifications Support Staff: Minimum Requirements MFA or PhD in creative writing and a demonstrated track record of publication; a collection of poems or its equivalent.

 Typing Requirements (wpm):